sverweij/dependency-cruiser/doc/cli.md

 - ... print nothing and exit with code 0 if dependency-cruiser didn't find any violations of the rules in .dependency-cruiser.json.
 - ... print the violating dependencies if there is any.
-Moreover it will exit with exit code _number of violations found_ in the same fasion linters and test tools do.
+Moreover it will exit with exit code _number of violations with severity `error` found_ in the same fashion linters and test tools do.

 See the _dependency-cruise_ target in the [Makefile](https://github.com/sverweij/dependency-cruiser/blob/master/Makefile#L95) for a real world example.